Highlighting Stories of Survivors

 I had the most intense flashbacks that I have ever had.
 And I realized..
 I wasn’t like this before this happened to me.
 I wasn’t hyperactive, I wasn’t depressed, I wasn’t anxious, I didn’t deal with intrusive thoughts or compulsions.
 I didn’t obsess over every little thing.
 I didn’t have panic attacks.
 I realized that he caused all of this.
 But what was I to do?
 I constantly felt like I was not enough.

-Eventually, I went off my meds because I thought I was better… big mistake on my part.
+Eventually, I went off my meds because I thought I was better… a big mistake on my part.
 I was fine for a while, but then, I became numb.
 I didn’t care for the things I liked to do, I didn’t want to do anything but lay in bed all day long.
-My pain and my anguish was so overwhelming, I didn’t think there was a way out.
+My pain and my anguish were so overwhelming, I didn’t think there was a way out.

 Some days I would feel everything, some days I felt nothing.
 I was suicidal.
 I didn’t want to do it, but the thoughts were there.
 It would sit on my brain for hours.
 And hours.
 And hours.
 I was in so much pain.
 In such a deep, dark tunnel where I thought no one could reach me.
 I was ashamed of what I felt.
 When I told my mom and my husband, I was afraid that they would be angry with me.
 But they weren’t.
 They worked out a safety plan with me.